“Cool, thanks for this. I’ll definitely pretend to read it.”

-And then we redid every piece in our Library that used one of the concepts captured in the icons.
+And then we redid every piece in Compliance Design Club that used one of the concepts captured in the icons.

-And finally, we double-checked that the way we’d defined the icons synced with every instance of them appearing in the Library—so the icons and the other 300+ pieces in our Library are fully modular.
+And finally, we double-checked that the way we’d defined the icons synced with every instance of them appearing in the Compliance Design Club—so the icons and the other 300+ pieces there are fully modular.

 Again, another spreadsheet.